 - Mentorship of Underserved Minority (including racial/ethnic minority and women)

-Nominations open Monday, August 28, 2017 and will be accepted through Monday, September 25, 2017.
-Awards will be presented at the Winship Cancer Institute Town Hall by Walter J. Curran, Jr., MD, on Monday, October 30, 2017.
+Nominations open Thursday, September 13, 2018 and will be accepted through Wednesday, October 3, 2018.
+Awards will be presented at the Winship Cancer Institute Town Hall by Winship Executive Director Walter J. Curran, Jr., MD, on Wednesday, October 17, 2018.

 - Associate Director for Mentorship, Education and Training